 JNUG Short Volume

-Direxion Daily Junior Gold Miners Index Bull 2X ETF (JNUG) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $566.8M, listed on AMEX, carrying a beta of 0.57 to the broader market.
-The Direxion Daily Junior Gold Miners Index Bull and Bear 2X ETFs seek daily investment results, before fees and expenses, of 200%, or 200% of the inverse (or opposite), of the performance of the MVIS Global Junior Gold Miners Index. public since 2013-10-03.
+Direxion Daily Junior Gold Miners Index Bull 2X ETF (JNUG) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $358.7M, listed on AMEX, carrying a beta of 0.47 to the broader market.
+These specialized Direxion funds, comprising both a "Bull" and a "Bear" version, aim to deliver daily investment returns that either double the performance of the MVIS Global Junior Gold Miners Index, or double its inverse movement. public since 2013-10-03.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.